githubofryry/BluetoothSpeakers/README.md

 ## Table of Contents
 1. Introduction
-2. Speaker Bonnent Specifications
+2. What you will need
-3. Speaker Bonnent Assembly
+3. Assembly
-4. Speaker Bonnent Code
+4. Software Setup

 ### Introduction

 The Speaker Bonnet is a stereo amplifier for the Raspberry Pi.
 This Speaker Bonnet is used for audio for any UNIX-like OS.
 This build instruction will teach you how to build your own Speaker Bonnet!

-### Speaker Bonnent Specifications
+For the music player, we will be using mpg123 for this project.

+### What you will need

 What will you need for this: